tokio-rs/website/content/tokio/tutorial/io.md

 only an `Arc`.

 Because `io::copy()` is called on the same task that owns the `TcpStream`, we can use [`TcpStream::split`].
-The task that processes the echo logic becomes:
+The task that processes the echo logic in the server becomes:

 ```rust
 # use tokio::io;